knights-lab/shi7/README.md

 `shi7.py -i MyFastQFolder -o MyOutputFolder --adaptor Nextera -SE`

-If you have V4 16S metagenomic reads, you can get fancier:
+If you have V4 region 16S metagenomic reads, you can get fancier:

 `-m 285 -M 300`

 This sets the minimum read length to 285 and the maximum to 300 when stitching, which is the canonical HMP V4 16S primer coverage region.
 This can be a powerful QC step in and of itself.
-Note: if using the EMP V4 protocol, omit these arguments.
+Note: if using the [EMP V4 protocol](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/16s/), omit these arguments.

-If you have shotgun sequences, you might want to try not stitching (we recommend trying first and seeing how many stitch -- see the percent combined reported in the shi7.log file):
+If you have shotgun sequences, you might want to try not stitching (we recommend trying first and seeing how many stitch -- "percent combined" in the `shi7.log` file):

 `--flash False`

-Including `--drop_r2 True` here returns only the R1 reads.
+Including `--drop_r2 True` in this case returns only R1 reads.

 We recommend the following format for sequence file names:
 ```